-Identify, and outline steps to support, local, Tribal, and regional broadband planning processes or ongoing efforts to deploy broadband or close the digital divide and describe coordination with local and Tribal Governments, along with local, Tribal, and regional broadband planning processes.
+Identify and outline steps that the Eligible Entity will take to support, local, Tribal, and regional broadband planning processes or ongoing efforts to deploy broadband or close the digital divide.
+In the description, include how the Eligible Entity will coordinate its own planning efforts with the broadband planning processes of local and Tribal Governments and other local, Tribal, and regional entities.
+Eligible Entities may directly copy descriptions in the Five-Year Action Plans.